Examiner Vincent Gonzales has allowed 480 of 600 decided applications in Computer Architecture, Software, and Information Security.

-Vincent Gonzales maintains a public record across three art units in Technology Center 2100 (Computer Architecture, Software, and Information Security).
-Over 600 disposed applications, his allowance rate is 80%.
-This rate reflects decided applications—those allowed or abandoned—and does not include pending filings.
-The allowance rate ranges from 70% to 84% across his art units, indicating variation in disposition patterns by subject matter within the technology center.
+Vincent Gonzales maintains a public record across 3 art units within Technology Center 2100 (Computer Architecture, Software, and Information Security).
+Across hundreds of decided applications pooled from these art units, his allowance rate stands at 80%.
+The allowance rate ranges from 70% to 84% across these art units, reflecting variation in the outcomes recorded within his pooled record.
+This percentage describes applications that were allowed or abandoned relative to all decided applications, excluding pending matters.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →